-The Broken Hill and Commonwealth Projects are both part of the investment agreement between Impact Minerals and Squadron Resources Pty Ltd, part of the Minderoo Group which represents the philanthropic and business interests of Andrew and Nicola Forrest (see announcement 17 July 2015).
+The Commonwealth gold-silver-zinc-lead project and also Impact's Broken Hill platinum-coppernickel project are part of the investment agreement between Impact Minerals and Squadron Resources Pty Ltd, part of the Minderoo Group which represents the philanthropic and business interests of Andrew and Nicola Forrest (see announcement 17 July 2015).

-As part of the investment agreement, Squadron at its sole discretion, can invest a further A\$1 million into either or both of Impact's high grade Commonwealth gold-silver-zinc-lead and Broken Hill platinum projects in NSW, to earn a 19.9% interest after Impact has spent a combined total of \$2.5 million on the two projects.
-The Squadron agreement only applies to two licences at Broken Hill: EL 7390 and EL 8234.
+As part of the investment agreement, Squadron at its sole discretion, can invest a further A\$1 million into either or both of the projects to earn a 19.9% interest after Impact has spent a combined total of \$2.5 million on them.